Bumze/multinational-retail-data-centralisation/README.md

 ### Querying the Data

 This section is mainly for data analysis.
 The Operations team has questions that need solutions from the derived data.
-There are nine key questions; the solutions are deployed by using SQL syntaxes.
+There are nine key questions to which solutions are provided by using SQL syntaxes in DDL, DQL, and DML.
+The questions are answered as tasks.

 Certain questions posed more challenge to me, out of which is Question 9: Determine the average time taken between each sale grouped by year.

 The task is interpreted as finding the average of the time difference between each sale over the years.